 Working capital ($ value) = sales x (working capital as a % of sales)

-This method is useful for businesses going through a period of growth and expansion to work out how much extra working capital you need if turnover increased by a certain amount.
+For businesses going through a period of growth and expansion, this method is good for calculating how much extra working capital you need if turnover increased by a certain amount.